 Hon.
 Lorne Kusugak (interpretation): Thank you, Mr. Speaker.
-As of today, the plan is to put out a call for proposals.
-NCC has indicated that they are looking for workers in communities like Rankin Inlet, Arviat, Taloyoak, Baker Lake, Cambridge Bay, Gjoa Haven, and Grise Fiord, for example.
-They have been notified that they will be looking for workers, so they are calling for communities looking for people interested in being trained in housing construction.
+As of now, the plan is to put out a call for proposals.
+NCC has indicated that they are looking for construction workers in the communities of Rankin Inlet, Arviat, Baker Lake, Taloyoak, Cambridge Bay, Gjoa Haven, and Grise Fiord.
+They have been notified that they will be looking for workers, so they are planning on calling those communities looking for people interested in being trained in housing construction.

-So these are open right now, and I know as the time goes by, they will be bringing in trainers so that people can be trained to construct houses.
+These are open right now, and I know as the time goes by, they will be bringing in trainers so that people can be trained in construction to build houses in the communities.
 Thank you, Mr. Speaker.